 To be happy is sometimes a challenge given the modern day circumstances.
 Maintaining it is far more difficult.
 But happiness is not impossible to achieve.
 Gretchen Rubin, for example, found 10 ways to be happier.
 In her article, Rubin outlined 10 actionable ways to enjoy life.

 1. Don’t start with profundities.

 2. Don’t let the sun go down on anger.

 4. Realize that anything worth doing is worth doing badly.

 5. Don’t treat the blues with a “treat.”

 10. Take action.

 Happiness is within our reach.
 But sometimes it is too hard to accomplish.
 The best way to become happy is to listen to your inner voice.
 Find what makes you feel good and cherish it.
-As long as you do not cause harm or pain to others, you’re on the right way to happiness.
+As long as you do not cause harm or pain to others, you’re on the right way to be happy.